-Markets in a Minute
+Markets in a Minute: High Liquidity is Key

 Even with its September slump, the equity market has staged a remarkable comeback from its pandemic lows.
 But, with equity valuations near historic highs, many investors are asking: Is this as good as it gets?
 Not likely, given the momentum behind the U.S. economy and corporate earnings, though headwinds are likely to keep near-term returns muted.